thealice/thealice.github.io/_posts/2020-02-17-how_to_build_a_simple_cms.markdown

 </ol>
 ```

 You'll notice this view has ruby embedded within ERB tags.
-It might be better for me to take a bit more logic out of the view and put it into the lists controller.
+In this example `@list` is an instance variable defined in the controller.
+It might be better for me to take a bit more logic out of the view above and put it into the lists controller.

 ## Security

 If you are building a CMS that allows users to log in, log out, and manipulate data, you'll need to be mindful of security.
 A good first step is to *Never* store passwords as plaintext in the database.
 The gem 'bcrypt' paired with ActiveRecord tightens security by transforming the user's password into a seemingly random string of letters and numbers.
-Bcrypt allows you to authenticate the user's password against this encrypted version stored in the database (for example when they are logging in).
-Name the password column of your user's table (in your database) `password_digest` (you'll use the normal "string" datatype) and put this line of code in your user model: `has_secure_password`.
+Name the password column of your user's table (in your database) `password_digest` (you'll use the normal "string" datatype) and put this line of code in your user model: `has_secure_password`. `has_secure_password` is an ActiveRecord macro that works with Bcrypt.
+It allows us to call .authenticate and use` password_digest`.
+Bcrypt stores a salted, hashed version of user passwords in the database in the password_digest column.
+Pairing Bcrypt and ActiveRecord allows you to authenticate the user's password against the encrypted version stored in the database (for example when they are logging in).

 You will also need to limit GET, POST, PATCH and DELETE routes so user1 can't edit (or maybe worse, delete) user2's content.
 You can add an additional layer of security by limiting what loads in the view based on who the current user is, and who is the owner of the content.
 A simple helper method in the application controller to determine the current user might look like:

 ```
 def current_user
-    @current_user ||= User.find_by(:username => session[:username]) if session[:username]
+    @current_user ||= User.find_by(:id => session[:id]) if session[:id]
 end
 ```